Does Your Business Structure Protect Your Personal Assets?

 Many small businesses start as sole proprietorships because they are considered by many to be the easiest businesses to launch.
 The paperwork is minimal.
 But a Sole Proprietorship offers no liability protection.

 In this structure, there isn’t a wholly separate business entity.
 You are the business, and that means that your personal and business assets may be treated similarly.
 A Sole Proprietorship may be owned only by one person – it can not have a co-owner.
 This means that without proper advance planning, the business and all of its assets are subject to court proceeding called a Conservatorship if you become incapacitated and probate at your death.
 Court proceedings like a conservatorship or probate can take months for the right person to get authority to continue the business or have access to the business assets, like bank accounts.
-This means that a spouse or other family members won’t be able to use the business assets, even for things like payroll.
+This means that a spouse or other family members won’t be able to use the business assets, even for things like payroll software.
 So none of your employees (including family members) can get paid!
 And remember, if you enter into a debt for your business, the creditor might be able to come after your personal assets to settle the debt if you don’t pay it.

 Partnership